Andmontc/Snake-Game/README.md

 # Snake-Game
-## Snake Game developed  in Phaser 3 Enginge
+## Snake Game developed  with Phaser 3 Engine
 ## Backend in Golang
 ## Front in VueJs with Vuetify
 ## Database CockroachDb